ED Treatment in Tucson, AZ

 - Rajpurkar A, et al. Comparison of satisfaction rates and erectile function in patients treated with sildenafil, intracavernous prostaglandin E1 and penile implant surgery for erectile dysfunction in urology practice.
 J Urol.
 July 2003; 170(1):159-163.

 Cialis®, Levitra®, Viagra®, MUSE® are trademarks of their respective companies.

 If you're experiencing symptoms of erectile dysfunction in the Tucson area, contact the Arizona Center for Vasectomy and Urology today to schedule an appointment with Dr. Peter Burrows.
-Give our office a call at (520) 731-0600.
+Give our urology clinic a call at (520) 731-0600.